-The easiest way is to install it via choco package manager
+The easiest way is to install it via the choco package manager,

 choco install make.

-But WSL or MSYS2 is even a better option, because of integrated bash.
+But WSL or MSYS2 is an even better option because of the integrated bash.

 Following is a quick shell session to put you on the right track, including running the test suite.